jiyeow/jy_project/README.md

 ## Method and Approach
 #### Monitoring sites and sample collection
 Two adjacent catchments, namely catchment 11 and 12, were monitored between 2015 and 2018.
 Catchment 11 has lower areal extend of BMPs implementation than catchment 12.
 ISCO automated water samplers were installed to collect continuous flow measurement data and to collected flow-weighted samples at each catchment outlet.
 Catchment 11 only has one surface outlet, and the monitoring station was named as Surface 11 (S11).
 Catchment 12 has one surface outlet and one tile outlet, and were named as Surface 12 (S12) and Tile 12 (T12), respectively.
-The combined load from S12 and T12 represented the total loading from cgitatchment 12. <br>
+The combined load from S12 and T12 represented the total loading from catchment 12. <br>

 <kbd>
 <img src="https://github.com/jiyeow/jy_project/blob/master/BHL_watershed_map.png" height="400"> <br>